tblite/tblite/doc/spec/hamiltonian.rst

    S_{\mu\nu} = \langle \mu | \nu \rangle

-Normalisation of the basis function in practise is accurate to 10:sup:`-10`, due to the precision of the tabulated STO-NG contraction coefficients.
+Normalisation of the basis function in practise is accurate to 10:sup:`-10`, due to the precision of the tabulated STO-NG contraction coefficients.\ :footcite:`stewart1970`

 Atomic partial charges